bmichotte/jquery-pdwMap/README.md

 ###jQuery pdwMap

 This jQuery plugin allow easy abstraction of different maps API.
-ATM, Google Maps, Bin, Cloudmade, OVI, OpenLayers and Yandex are available.
+ATM, Google Maps, Bing, Cloudmade, OVI, OpenLayers and Yandex are available.

 ##How it works
 There are few [examples](https://github.com/bmichotte/jquery-pdwMap/blob/master/example) available